+Guidance

-Guidance Carry out the function tests below, as applicable, and record the results: For steam sterilisers: Before the first cycle of each day : Type B cycleIn the following order:Leak rate test - tests the security of seals and the integrity of the chamber and drain of the steriliser.
-This may be performed weekly if the steriliser incorporates automatic air leak detection, and daily if not; andAir removal (vacuum) and steam penetration tests - use a Type 2 chemical indicator, for example, Bowie-Dick type test (porous loads) or Heli Type S cycle When the steriliser has cycles capable of processing hollow loads, perform air removal and steam penetration tests using a chemical indicator as specified by the manufacturer.
-All other tests are as specified by the manufacturer.
-For ultrasonic cleaners: After de-gassing, a daily function test is required to prove transducers are functioning.
+Carry out the fund tion tests below, as applicable, and record the results:

+For steam sterilis Before the first c

+Type B cycle In the following order: Leak rate test - tests the security of seals and the integrity of the chamber and drain of the steriliser.
+This may be performed weekly if the steriliser incorporates automatic air leak detection, and daily if not.
+Air removal (vacuum) and steam penetration tests - use a Type 2 chemical indicator, for example, Bowie-Dick type test (porous loads) or Helix test (hollow loads) that is appropriate for the steriliser.

+Type S cycleWhen the steriliser has cycles capable of processing hollow loads, perform air removal and steam penetration tests using a chemical indicator as specified by the manufacturer.All other tests are as specified by the manufacturer.

+For ultrasonic cle eaners:

+After de-gassing, a daily function test is required to prove transducers are functioning.
 Test products include commercial products or an aluminium foil test.

+For instrument w asher-disinfectors:

-For instrument was her-disinfectors: As specified by the manufacturer.
+As specified by t ne manufacturer.

-You must ensure reprocessing equipment is appropriately cleaned and daily maintenance checks are performed; and planned preventative maintenance is carried out at least annually.
+You must ensure reprocessing equipment is appropriately cleaned, daily maintenance checks are performed, and planned preventative maintenance is carried out at least annually.

+Guidance

+Consult with manufacturequirements.
+These ste irer's instructions to ensure the procedures and maintenance checks meet thei eps may include:

-orformathe following o leaving aread was and maintained at allow Perform the following cleaning procedures and maintenance checks: Reprocessing Maintenance of equipment equipment Steam steriliser Clean with a damp cloth.
-Clean chamber when cold.
+Reprocessing equipment Maintenance of equipment

+Steam steriliser Clean chamber when cold.

 Drain water reservoir as specified by manufacturer.

+Check steriliser:

-Check steriliser: chamber and door seal is free of debris chamber drain is clear recording devices are functioning correctly door gasket is undamaged water level is sufficient for processing.
+Chamber and door seal is free of debris.

+Chamber drain is clear.

+Recording devices are functioning correctly.

+Door gasket is undamaged.

+Water level is sufficient for processing.

 Ultrasonic cleaner Clean internal and external daily, including the loading basket.
 Leave empty and dry at end of day.

 Check functioning of switches, gauges, and lights, filters and base plates.

 Instrument washer- disinfector Clean and check jets, filters, doors, gaskets/seals and external surfaces daily.

-Check labels of cleaning agents daily to confirm correct agent in use.
+Check labels of cleaning agents daily to confirm correct agent in use and sufficient volume for processing.